-AND UTILICORP UNITED INC.
+UTILICORP UNITED INC.

-PROSPECTUS

-OF

-KANSAS CITY POWER & LIGHT COMPANY

-TO BE RENAMED

-MAXIM ENERGIES, INC.
+PROSPECTUS OF KANSAS CITY POWER & LIGHT COMPANY TO BE RENAMED MAXIM ENERGIES, INC.

 This Joint Proxy Statement/Prospectus relates to the proposed Mergers (as defined herein) and certain related transactions contemplated by the Amended and Restated Agreement and Plan of Merger, dated as of January 19, 1996 (the "Original Merger Agreement"), as amended and restated on May 20, 1996 (as amended and restated, the "Merger Agreement"), by and among Kansas City Power & Light Company, a Missouri corporation ("KCPL"), KC Merger Sub, Inc., a Delaware corporation and a wholly-owned subsidiary of KCPL ("Sub"), UtiliCorp United Inc., a Delaware corporation ("UCU"), and KC United Corp., a Delaware corporation ("KCU").
 Pursuant to the Merger Agreement, (i) Sub will merge with and into UCU, with UCU surviving (the "UCU Merger"), and (ii) immediately thereafter, the surviving corporation in the UCU Merger (the "UCU Surviving Corporation") will merge with and into KCPL, with KCPL surviving (the "Consolidating Merger," and together with the UCU Merger, the "Mergers").
-Pursuant to the Merger Agreement, the surviving corporation in the Consolidating Merger will, at the effective time of the Consolidating Merger (the "Effective Time"), change its name to Maxim Energies, Inc. ("Maxim").
+Pursuant to the Merger Agreement, the Surviving (the "Consolidating Merger," and together with the UCU Merger (the "Effective Time"), change its name to Maxim Energies, Inc. ("Maxim").
 As used in this Joint Proxy Statement/Prospectus, "Maxim" shall mean KCPL after the consummation of the Mergers and as renamed as described above.